DrumPants/Sensorizer-DrumPants-Firmware/README.md

 Features
 --------------------------

-* Sends MIDI messages over native USB,
+* Sends class-compliant MIDI messages over native USB,
 * As well as the other UARTs to connect to Bluetooth and/or MIDI synthesizers
 * Sensitivity Adjustments for piezo drum pads, and other resistive sensors like pressure and photoresisitors.
 * Algorithms for detecting drum hits and filtering false triggers and noise